The Dehn twist coefficient for big and small mapping class groups: Introduction

-The DTC, beyond being a homogeneous quasimorphism with the properties as described in Theorem~\ref{thm:main}, has several features familiar from the FDTC for surfaces of finite type.
-For example, $\fd$ has defect at most $1$ ; see Proposition~\ref{prop:charFDTCforSurfaces}.
-Also, $\fd(g)>0$ implies that $g$ is $\partial$-right veering (see Corollary~\ref{cor:fd(g)>0=>gisrightveering}), generalizing the corresponding statement for the FDTC~\cite[Proposition 3.1 and~3.2]{HondaKazezMatic_RightVeeringI}.
+The DTC has several features familiar from the FDTC for surfaces of finite type.
 However, for big mapping class groups it turns out that one important feature of the FDTC, rationality of the image of $\fd$, no longer needs to hold for the DTC, which is why we drop `fractional' from the name.
 In fact, the image of the DTC can be all of $\R$.
-The next theorem establishes that this is so for infinitely many surfaces of infinite type coming from two different constructions.

-Two base examples, one for each construction, to keep in mind are where $\mathbb{D}$ denotes the unit disk in $\R^2$ and $C$ is a Cantor set in ${\rm Interior}(\mathbb{D})\subset \mathbb{D}$.
-In terms of the classification of surfaces, the two base examples are the genus zero surfaces with boundary a circle and space of ends homeomorphic to a Cantor set and $\{1/n\mid n\in \N\}\cup \{0\}$ (with the subset topology from $\R$), respectively.

-\begin{restatable}{thm}{allofR} Let $\Sigma$ be a surface in one of the following two classes. \begin{enumerate}[(a)] \item $\Sigma$ is obtained from taking the connect sum of $\mathbb{D}\setminus C$---where $C$ denotes a Cantor set in the interior of $\mathbb{D}$---and any other surface, and $\partial$ is the boundary component stemming from $\mathbb{D}\setminus C$.